Murugan47/Webtris/README.md

 [![Play Demo](https://img.shields.io/badge/Demo-Click_here-brightgreen)](https://murugan47.github.io/Webtris/)

 Click the button above to try a live WebGL demo of the game in your browser.
+Controls:ASD & Space (A,D -left&right) (S -soft drop) (Space -hard drop)
+Settings to control this will be added eventually

 ---